 The rest is backed up on offline servers and hard drives, securely held in safety deposit boxes around the world.
 And, the small percentage of currencies that are stored online, customers' funds are insured through a Lloyds of London syndicate.

 In the event of a catastrophic system failure or security breach, United States citizen users of Coinbase are insured up to $250,000 through the FDIC.
-But, if an individual Coinbase account or wallet is compromised, you are liable for your own financial loss.
+But, if an individual Coinbase account is compromised, you are liable for your own financial loss.

 If you're an advanced user, you should get a secure crypto wallet like the Ledger Nano X or use an offline cold-storage wallet instead of using Coinbase.

 When you buy crypto for the first time, you are issued two keys: a public key and private key.
 The public address is like an email account that can be shared with anyone to send or receive funds while the private one is usually in a string of letters and numbers which should not be given out to anyone as it accesses your virtual vault holding all of your money.

 As long as only the owner has their own personal password, they will have full control over their crypto finances anywhere in the world because no internet connection would be needed!